 I have recentlybecome aware that Stirling Law have been shut down.
 They carried out my conveyancing in Clifton for a purchase of a freehold house 10 months ago.
 How can I be sure that the property is not still registered in the name of the previous owner?

 The quickest way to check if the premises is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Clifton conveyancing specialists.

-I am buying a new build flat in Clifton.
+About to purchase a new build apartment in Clifton.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build legal work.
+What sort of enquires would be asked in new build legal work.

-Set out below are examples of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Clifton
+Set out below are examples of a selection of leasehold new build questions that you may expect your new-build leasehold conveyancing in Clifton

 The Vendor must covenant to keep unsold units in good repair until long leases are granted therefore.
 Please confirm the Lease plans are surveyor prepared.
 Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?
 If there are lifts in the building, please confirm that the owners of flats on the ground and basement floors will not be required to contribute towards the cost of maintenance and renewal.
 Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.